Yuuhei/diy-driver-bot/README.md

 # Setup
 Install requirements.txt `pip3 install -r requirements.txt`

-Add your token in `config.json`.
+Add your bot's `token` in `config.json`.

-Configure your preferred suffix in `prefix` (yes still using prefix in 2023, f*ck slash commands) and status
+Configure your preferred prefix in `prefix` (yes still using prefix in 2023, f*ck slash commands) and status.

 Add your preferred bot response channel in `channel_id`.